 VR apps in healthcare are built differently depending on the type of application, integrated third-party components, servers and clouds, and so on.

-But all VR solutions in healthcare will generally include this architecture:
+But all VR solutions for healthcare will generally include this architecture:

 - Client application.
 This is what the user sees and interacts with.
 This part visualizes a VR experience.

 - Database.
 This app component stores all data that the app requires: user profiles, content, scenarios, and so on.
 Could be located either on a physical server or in the cloud.

 - Administration panel.
 This component allows developers and software administrators to control the whole application, both the client part and the database.